golddoushi/mcsolver/README.md

     pip install mcsolver

-    Note that python>=3, matplotlib, numpy, Tk are prerequisite
+    Note that python>=3, matplotlib, numpy, tkinter are prerequisite

     Afterwards, you can import mcsolver into your own python code and use function:

-    loadMC("parameterfile")
+    mcsolver.loadMC("parameterfile")

     to start simulation.
 Preparation of parameterfile is the same as in section A.

+    There are one sample file sim_XYmodel_under_Windows.py in sample folder.
+To use this, change your current path (in console) into sample folder, and type command: python sim_XYmodel_under_Windows.py

+    NOTE: since mcsolver employ python-parallel you have to use freeze_support() before calling loadMC(...).

   Style II Build from source in Linux platform